Shinji Morisue

+Shinji Morisue (森末 慎二, Morisue Shinji) is a Japanese gymnast and Olympic champion.
+The parallel bar skill Morisue is named after him.

+Early life

+Morisue hails from Okayama City and attended the Nippon College of Physical Education (now called Nippon Sport Science University).

 Olympics

 He received a gold medal in horizontal bar, a silver medal in vault, and a bronze medal in team combined exercises at the 1984 Summer Olympics in Los Angeles.

 World championships

 Morisue received a bronze medal with the Japan team in the 1983 World Artistic Gymnastics Championships in Budapest.

+Post sports career

+Morisue is now a show business personality in Japan and is frequently seen on TV, especially in sports programs, and to comment on the Olympics and other international competitions.
+In April, 2006 he was appointed professor at Kyushu Kyoritsu University.

 Writer

 In the early nineties amateur athletes have decreased.
 Morisue, concerned about the phenomenon of the moment, wrote the scenarios for the sports manga Ganba!
 Fly High, based in part on his experiences as a gymnast, for which he and the illustrator Hiroyuki Kikuta received the 1998 Shogakukan Manga Award for shōnen manga.